Global PR Summit Canada 10

 This keynote will explore how economic pressures, supply chain disruptions, and changing trade landscapes are transforming expectations around corporate communications.
 From supporting local narratives to reinforcing business resilience, discover what it takes to stay relevant, credible, and connected in this new environment.

-Parker Lund, Director of Communications, Liberal Party od Canada
+10.40 Fireside Chat with Parker Lund, Former Director of Communications, Liberal Party of Canada

 From trade wars to policy shifts, geopolitical uncertainty is reshaping the way brands communicate—often overnight.
 This session dives into how political decisions, sanctions, and diplomatic clashes are upending narratives, delaying campaigns, and putting PR teams in the line of fire.